 Construction and testing

-An actual-size, single-side PCB for the AC-powered lamp is shown in Fig. 2 and its component layout in Fig. 3.
+A single-side PCB for the AC-powered LED lamp is shown in Fig. 2 and its component layout in Fig. 3.
 After assembling the circuit on a PCB, enclose it in a suitable case.
 Fix all the LEDs in such a way that they stick out of the enclosed case.
 Use external wires to connect four-way rotary switch S2 to the PCB.

 Download PCB and component layout PDFs: click here